ab-noori/bookstore-cms/README.md

 ### Usage
-- Use following commands to run on your local system:
+- Use the following commands to run on your local system:

       npm run build
       npm run deploy